Jim Richards

 Director

-Since the formation of Nissen Richards Studio in 2010, he has provided design, management and administrative support on numerous high-profile art-based projects, many involving Listed Buildings or heritage assets, including those for the British Museum, Manchester Museum, National Waterways Museum, National Trust, Wallace Collection and Clwb Ifor Bach, and in 2020 gained Conservation Architect accreditation with the RIBA.
+Since the formation of Nissen Richards Studio in 2010, Jim has provided a design, management and administrative role on numerous high-profile art-based projects, including Listed Buildings or heritage assets, for the British Museum, Manchester Museum, National Waterways Museum, National Trust, Wallace Collection and Clwb Ifor Bach.
+In 2020, he worked with Pippa Nissen on the redesign of the visitor experience at Anglo Saxon burial site Sutton Hoo, including a new-build viewing tower.
+The project went on to win both RIBA Regional and National Awards.